Note: This page is intended to contain a complete list of all

 A negative feedback is something which causes an opposite-direction response, and thereby

 reduces the magnitude of the effect of the change.
 (Exception: if there are delays in the

 feedback path, very strong negative feedback can cause oscillations in the system, but that's beyond

 The thermostat in your home is an example of a negative feedback mechanism (albeit a highly

 nonlinear one).
 It reduces the effect on indoor temperature of input changes, like changes in the

 weather, or someone leaving a window open.

-Negative feedbacks abound in nature, including your own body.
+Negative feedbacks abound in nature, especially in biological systems, such as your own body.
 E.g., if your body overheats, you

 will sweat in reaction to your elevated body temperature.
 Evaporation of perspiration cools

 “Course corrections” are another example: When you are driving your car, and it drifts toward the